spencer-brown/contact-bump/README.md

 # Contact Bump

-Your personal assistant for keeping in touch with important contacts
+Your personal assistant for keeping in touch with important contacts.

+Contact Bump reminds you to reach out to people each day by texting you their names and numbers.

 ## Dev Setup

 1. Copy config/example.json to config/index.json and complete the newly created file with the appropriate values.

+## TODO

+- [ ] Fix up mobile views.
+- [ ] Update job interval for production.

 ## Database Collections